 If a secret gets lost, forgotten, or compromised, you can open its More menu, click Edit and choose Regenerate Token to create a new secret.
 When you regenerate a secret, any scripts or clients that use the key will need to be reconfigured to use the new secret value.

-DigitalOcean Teams, like Spaces access keys, allow members to create, manage, and destroy Spaces associated with the Team account using the control panel’s web interface.
-Members can also create, delete, and regenerate access keys for Spaces.
+DigitalOcean Teams, like Spaces access keys, allow members to create, manage, and destroy buckets associated with the Team account using the control panel’s web interface.
+Members can also create, delete, and regenerate access keys for buckets.

 However, unlike Spaces access keys, Members of a Team can also access other Team resources, like Droplets, Firewalls, and more.

-To give one or more people access to co-manage Spaces using the control panel, open the User menu and choose Create a team, then follow the setup steps.
+To give one or more people access to co-manage buckets using the control panel, open the User menu and choose Create a team, then follow the setup steps.

-Once a user is a Member of the Team, they can manage Spaces with the web interface as well as generate their own keys for API or third-party clients.
+Once a user is a Member of the Team, they can manage buckets with the web interface as well as generate their own keys for API or third-party clients.